matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 **1 · Preprocessing.** A 0.5 Hz high-pass, then a common-average reference computed over the **ten deployable electrodes.
 The signal is cut into 4 s epochs every 3.5 s.
 Each epoch yields 51 engineered features, two 10×10 connectivity matrices (theta and alpha), and the waveform decimated to 250 Hz.
-Normalisation statistics come from the first 86 epochs — five minutes — and are then frozen.
+Normalisation statistics come from the first 86 epochs (five minutes) and are then frozen.

 **2 · Labels.** Two supervision signals derived from the same reaction times. `event_locked` puts each trial's log₁₀ reaction time on the last epoch ending before the lane departure, labelling